abdusco/abdus.dev/src/posts/sqlite-upgrade-windows/sqlite-upgrade-windows.md

 ## SQLite compile options

-Using `python`, check the list of compile options to verify if it worked:
+Run `python`, and fetch the list of compile options to verify if it's worked:

 ```python
 import sqlite3